andredlng/solarlog2mqtt/README.md

 ./install
 ```

-The `install` script creates a virtual python environment using the `venv` module.
+The `install` script uses [uv](https://github.com/astral-sh/uv) to provision a local virtual environment
-All required libraries are installed automatically.
-Depending on your system this may take some time.
+and install the dependencies declared in `pyproject.toml`.
+It attempts an editable install so the `solarlog2mqtt` console command works immediately;
+if build dependencies are unavailable (e.g., offline installs), the run script still loads the package
+directly from `src/`.

 ## Configuration